AlokSwaminathan/ap-java-final-project/README.md

 Document: https://docs.google.com/document/d/1Hl5M4Q6LZwzD7kjagNlrWiCkXct-ekjcbp83pEupA68/edit?usp=sharing

 ### Key Deadlines
-April 26 - Rudimentary design plan
+April 26 - Rudimentary design plan <br />
-May 3 - Drawing on a GUI
+May 3 - Drawing on a GUI <br />
-May 10 - Variable Width and Color
+May 10 - Variable Width and Color <br />
-May 17 - Final Draft Due, shapes and text work
+May 17 - Final Draft Due, shapes and text work <br />
-May 24 - Can Save to files
+May 24 - Can Save to files <br />
-May 31 - Code cleaned up, some tests written
+May 31 - Code cleaned up, some tests written <br />
-June 7 - Project hopefully done by this point
+June 7 - Project hopefully done by this point <br />
-June 11 - Presenation
+June 11 - Presenation <br />